Reading time: 7 min.

 Similar to microblading (which is commonly used to create the effect of thick, full eyebrows), scalp micropigmentation (SMP) uses an electric tattoo device to create the look of a shadow on your scalp.

-SMP is also popular with hair transplant patients, as it can give you the appearance of a full buzzcut while your new hair grows in.
-But take care to avoid some of the most common scalp micropigmentation regrets.
+SMP is also popular with hair transplant patients, as it can give you the appearance of a full buzzcut while your new hair grows.
+Just be sure to take care to avoid some of the most common scalp micropigmentation regrets.

 Caffeine can help stimulate hair growth, but topical application is the most effective way to use it.
 Some research has shown caffeine can counteract the negative effects of testosterone in causing androgenetic alopecia.
 (11)